 Not everyone understands that bears are dangerous and can be unpredictable.
 It’s important to stay away from a bear as far as you can and do not attempt to get any closer.

-If the bear does come towards you, use bear spray or something else that will threaten or distract it.
+If it does come towards you, use bear spray or something that will threaten or distract it.
 They’re wild animals and you are the interloper in his territory, so be cautious.

 3. Do not separate from your group.